Agricultural output price index

 Since 1996, Statistics Estonia has conducted reputation and user satisfaction surveys.
 All results are available on the website of Statistics Estonia in the section User surveys.

-In compliance with the methodology described in “Handbook for EU Agricultural Price Statistics”, Eurostat (2008)
+In compliance with the methodology described in “Handbook for EU Agricultural Price Statistics”, Eurostat (2008).
+All the main groups of the price index for agricultural output are covered.

 The agricultural output price index (API) covers entire country and are comparable with other European Union countries.